Using AWS Systems Manager Parameter Store to Secure String Parameters

 July 12, 2021

-When there are deployments across environments, it is not safe from a security standpoint to store critical information like DB passwords, connection string etc. in version control with limited access.
-Some use vaults to store the values which is difficult to maintain and in worst scenarios they hardcode the values in their code which is stored in their versioning system.
-This is not at all the good practice as it might broaden your security gaps.
+When there are deployments across environments, it is unsafe from a security standpoint to store critical information like DB passwords, connection strings, etc., in version control with limited access.
+Some use vaults to store the values, which is difficult to maintain, and in worst scenarios, they hardcode the values in their code stored in their versioning system.
+This is not good practice as it might broaden your security gaps.

-AWS Systems Manager Parameter Store provides secure, hierarchical storage for configuration data management and secrets management.
-You can store your configuration values such as password, database credentials etc. and that too at no extra cost.
+AWS Systems Manager Parameter Store provides secure, hierarchical storage for configuration data and secrets management.
+You can store your configuration values, such as passwords, database credentials, etc., at no extra cost.

 You can store 3 different types of data: